Independent Study

 • Independent study courses may not be taken pass/fail.

-• Only one independent study project can be completed in a semester.
+• Only one independent study course can be completed in a semester.

-• Students may complete no more than two independent study projects within Wharton and no more than two in non-Wharton departments.
+• Students may complete no more than two independent study courses within Wharton and no more than two in non-Wharton departments.

 Dual-degree students who wish to pursue an independent study with a professor in their other school should follow that school’s policies and procedures.